pshrmn/curi/packages/curi/docs/API/response.md

   // An object containing the values varsed from the pathname by `path-to-regexp`.
   params: { photoId: 12345, albumId: 6789 },

-  // This is either the `value` or the result of calling `call` for
+  // This is the result of calling the route's body function.
+This provides a way
-  // the (best matched) route.
-This provides a way to add data to
+  // to add information to the response that is associated with the route.
-  // the response that is associated with the route.
-For instance, with
+  // For instance, with `curi-react` this would generally be the component
-  // `curi-react` this would generally be the component that should be rendered.
+  // that should be rendered.
   body: Picture
 };